Investing in our future

-EMP is one key part of the Trust's Integrated Programme and is delivering new mental health facilities alongside main contractor Sir Robert McAlpine and master developer Springfield and Tolworth Estates Partnership as part of a new 'Springfield Village'.
+- Autumn 2022 - We will be delivering new mental health facilities at Springfield alongside main contractor Sir Robert McAlpine and master developer Springfield and Tolworth Estates Partnership as part of a new 'Springfield Village'.
 Two new facilities, the Trinity and Shaftesbury buildings, are due to open this year at Springfield University Hospital.

 Director for the Integrated Programme, Ian Garlington, kicked off the year by sharing his thoughts on the progress to date in the first of a new blog series hosted here.